mitjafelicijan/TurtleTweaks/README.md

 use.
 As a result, I don't use many other addons either.
 My addon provides only a few quality of life improvements.

-**None** of the options are enabled by default.
-You have to **opt-in** to each one.
-This kind of chims with the vanilla experience and I don't want to force pre-selected preferences on anyone.
+Please note that none of the options are enabled by default, and you will need to manually opt-in to each one.
+I designed it this way to align with the vanilla experience and avoid forcing pre-selected preferences on users.

 ## Features